galatedgi/AsafHadadDBServer/README.md

 URL to the barbershop website: http://asafhadadbarbershop.com

 Functionality:

-Opening new queues
+-Opening new queues

-Closing outdated queues
+-Closing outdated queues